About

 The wine column then moved into the Saturday Extra magazine, which is published in Big City Newspapers across the UK, including the Liverpool Echo, Newcastle Chronicle, Birmingham Mail and the South Wales Echo.

-Other titles later came along, meaning my wine columns are syndicated in around 30 regional newspapers across England, Wales, and Scotland.
+Other titles later came along, meaning my wine columns are syndicated in regional newspapers across England, Wales, and Scotland.

 About Jane's own WSET Journey